 Castello di Amorosa

-It is hard to comprehend the enormity of building this castle!
+The enormity of building a caastle is hard to comprehend!
 There are three acres of rooms at Castello di Amorosa!
-There are 95 rooms dedicated to creating and caring for the winery’s award-winning Italian-style wines.
+And 95 rooms are dedicated to creating and caring for the winery’s award-winning Italian-style wines.

 Visiting Castello di Amorosa transports you back to medieval Italy.
 Driving up a short hill, you will see iconic Italian cypress trees lined up and standing like sentinels stewarding the estate.

-Upon arriving at the castle, you must cross the moat and impressive iron drawbridge.
+Arriving at the castle, you cross the moat and impressive iron drawbridge.
 Walking past the Italian oak door, you’ll enter the Great Hall.
 Hand-painted frescoes and a 500-year-old Umbrian fireplace greet you.
 The room’s centerpiece is a massive table large enough for a decadent medieval banquet.
-Standing in the room, you feel as if you are waiting for the minstrels and Knights in armor to enter the room.
+Standing in the room, you feel you are waiting for the minstrels and Knights in armor to enter.

-The rest of the castle is equally impressive.
-You will see it is thoughtfully decorated with furnishings from Europe.
+The rest of the castle is equally impressive, thoughtfully decorated with European furnishings.
 There are nearly a million antique bricks used in Castello di Amorosa.

 Choosing which wineries to visit from the remaining seventy-plus Calistoga wineries and tasting rooms will be hard.
 You can drive onto the many wine properties in the area that announce they are open for visitors.
 While many require reservations, you can still visit most of the wine boutiques on the properties and take a bottle with you to savor next to the hotel pool.

 Returning to town and walking down Lincoln Street is a pleasurable way to view the tasting rooms quickly.
 A few of our favorite stops include the family-owned Lawer Estates.
-Their small batch wines are sustainably farmed and are available in the wine shop.
+Their small-batch wines are sustainably farmed and are available in the wine shop.
 For those who adore a beautiful glass of bubbly, don’t miss their Sparkling Brut Reserve.
-It’s ideal for celebrating a romantic holiday with the one you love, a bridal getaway, or even a birthday.
+It’s ideal for celebrating a romantic holiday with your loved one, a bridal getaway, or even a birthday.
 Ask your hotel for a champagne bucket filled with ice, and begin celebrating!

 Picayune Cellars offers their Classic Tasting with five of their key wines on the front patio or in their private courtyard.
-Picayune also has an eclectic mercantile store with Native American and Western art, providing you with the perfect opportunity to find a meaningful treasure to take back home.
+Also, the cellar also has an eclectic mercantile store with Native American and Western art, providing you with the perfect opportunity to find a meaningful treasure to take back home.